vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 ### Proposal by Submission Queue

 This is the simplest way to get the application included.
-But due to an amount of reviewer labor required for each application, this is the slowest method.
+But due to an amount of reviewer labour required for each application, this is the slowest method.

 Do this by creating a new ticket at the [NetHunter Store Submission Queue on